cooperrunyan/CR8/README.md

 - `0x00`: `PING` - Ping the controller.
 - `0x01`: `HALT` - Stop the clock.
 - `0x02`: `DBG` - Debug the system's register state.
-- `0x03`: `PEEK` - Peek into memory.
-The next two messages to `SysCtrl` are the address's low-byte, followed by it's high-byte.
+- `0x03`: `BRKPT` - Pause the runner until a line is sent to stdin.
+Only enabled if `--dbg` flag is true.

 ### `0x01`: Keyboard